kolenkoal/fastapi_ecommerce_api/README.md

 # E-commerce with FastAPI

-This project is an educational application developed using FastAPI.
+This project is a personal application developed using FastAPI.
 The Ecommerce is created to demonstrate the principles of building APIs, handling requests, and working with databases.
 The main goal of the project is to provide learning opportunities and practice in developing web applications